Dummy Ticket Cost & Risks: What You Need to Know

 Risks of Buying Cheap or Fake Dummy Tickets For Visa

 It’s natural to want to save money when preparing for a visa.
 But when it comes to dummy tickets, chasing the lowest possible price can backfire quickly.
 There’s a big difference between a genuine, verifiable reservation that consulates accept and a fake document that falls apart under inspection.
-Understanding the risks will help you steer clear of mistakes that could cost you time, money, and even your visa approval.
+Understanding the risks will help you steer clear of mistakes that could cost you time, money, and even your visa approval, particularly with 2025's enhanced checks.

 Why “Too Cheap to Be True” Is a Red Flag